nicolasportela/Telegram-Bot/README.md

 **First**.
 Clone this repository in a Linux environment: https://github.com/nicolasportela/Telegram-Bot.git. \
 **Second**.
 Install the python-telegram-bot library: `pip install python-telegram-bot`\
 **Third**.
 Run its main file (bot\.py) from the command line as any Python or executable file: `python3 bot.py` or `./bot.py`, respectively (to stop it, run Ctrl+C).\
 **Fourth**.
-Open a chat with [SuperHolbie](http://t.me/SuperHolbieBot) in Telegram and press "start" button to start to use it while it is still running.
+While running, open a chat with [SuperHolbie](http://t.me/SuperHolbieBot) in Telegram and press "start" button to start to use it.

 \
 **Before starting, you must consider:**